hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 * 17,000 riders per day
 * population: 900,000 (Durham: 226,000; Chapel Hill: 57,000)
 * so we have 1/3 of the population 60% of the line length, but we project 60% more riders

+The FTA publishes [ridership statistics](https://www.transit.dot.gov/ntd/data-product/monthly-module-raw-data-release) for all US light rail systems.

+### Number of train annual riders per person living in the area served (source: FTA):

+* Median ridership per resident is 5.6; GoTriangle predicts 24
+* Maximum ridership per resident is 21 for Portland.
+But this is a clear outlier, likely because it connects to Seattle, so that the population served is much larger than that of Portland.
+* For Charlotte, ridership per person is 3.8.

+The smallest city that reports ridership data to the FTA is Buffalo, NY (population 900,000; 5 riders per person).
+This is nearly 3 times larger than Durham/Chapel Hill.

+There are a few smaller cities that do not report ridership data.
+These are exempt from reporting because they operate few trains.
+We expect ridership to be small.
+The smallest of these cities is Little Rock, AR, with a population of 430,000 (still 100,000 more than Durham/Chapel Hill).
+The point: there is no city in the U.S. that is as small as Durham/Chapel Hill and operates light rail.

 ## Cost